AdobeDocs/experience-platform.en/help/xdm/api/classes.md

 # Classes endpoint

-Classes define the behavioral aspects of the data that a schema will contain (record or time series).
-In addition, a class determines the base structure of common properties that all schemas based on that class must contain, as well as which mixins are eligible for use in those schemas.
+All Experience Data Model (XDM) schemas must be based on a class.
+A class determines the base structure of common properties that all schemas based on that class must contain, as well as which mixins are eligible for use in those schemas.
+In addition, a schema's class determines the behavioral aspects of the data that a schema will contain, of which there are two types:

+* **[!UICONTROL Record]**: Provides information about the attributes of a subject.
+A subject could be an organization or an individual.
+* **[!UICONTROL Time-series]**: Provides a snapshot of the system at the time an action was taken either directly or indirectly by a record subject.

+>[!NOTE]
+>
+>For more information classes on data behaviors in terms of how they affect schema composition, refer to the [basics of schema composition](../schema/composition.md).

 The `/classes` endpoint in the [!DNL Schema Registry] API allows you to programmatically manage classes within your experience application.

 ## Getting started